 - Ốc Khánh – 25/5 Nguyễn Bĩnh Khiêm Street, Bến Nghé Ward, Dist.1

 Price range: it’s very variable depend on what you choose on the menu.

-- The price maybe slightly different from the price range as I’m not always go to eat and check.
+- The price may be slightly different from the price range as I’m not always going to eat and check.

 - I leave the very true Vietnamese name to introduce the Vietnamese cuisine at the root.

 - I leave the place and address in Vietnamese so you can easily find it in Vietnam or Google map, and to add the address to Grab or Taxi easier.

 This article is now available online on GPSMyCity.
 You can free download it to read offline and use it as a tour guide.
 Or you just need to upgrade with a small fee for a planned trip with destinations showed as written in the article.